 As you probably already know, English Ivy can be a tough weed to remove.

 Its thick roots can embed themselves into the ground.
 It also likes to climb up the sides of buildings and trees.

 Although Ivy can look like a beautiful adornment, the fact that it can penetrate cracks and cause structural damage means that you might find yourself in a situation where you need to get rid of it.

-Killing Ivy with salt water.
+How to kill Ivy with salt water.

-- Find the vines that are closest to the ground and chop them so that they are exposed at the top.
+- Find the vines that are closest to the ground and then chop them so that they are exposed at the top.
 The cuts should be fairly flat at the top.

 - Pour table salt into the cup.